EventStore/documentation/docs/server/v5/server/projections/configuration.md

 Settings in this section concern projections that are running on the server.
 Read more about projections [here](../projections/README.md).

 ::: warning
 Server-side projections impact the performance of the EventStoreDB server.
 For example, some standard [system projections](../projections/system-projections.md) like Category or Event Type projections produce new (link) events that are stored in the database in addition to the original event.
-This effectively doubles or triples the number of events written and therefore creates pressure on the IO of the server node.
+This effectively doubles or triples the number of events appended and therefore creates pressure on the IO of the server node.
 We often call this effect "write amplification".
 :::

 ## Run projections